 Rock of Ages: The Oldest Rock on Earth, and then some

 Rock of Ages brings to life early stories of Earth’s origins and spins together geology, ecology, mythology and cosmology as an integrative narrative.
+Please visit the website of the Rock of Ages claim owner.

 “Rock of Ages weaves a web that links myth, science and geology with personal experience.
 Carolyn Pogue draws us to the depths of time, then flings us to the stars and healing energies.”